Eyeglasses: The Critical Difference for So Many Struggling Students

 “He was actually two lines away from being legally blind,” his mother says, choking with emotion during a YouTube testimonial.
 “Amazing, just to see the growth that has happened since he’s gotten his glasses – he just seems like a happier child.”

-National Director: Damian Carroll
+National Director and Chief of Staff: Damian Carroll

 Vision To Learn was founded to make sure every child has the glasses he or she needs to succeed in school and in life.
 Its mobile clinics solve the problem by bringing eye exams and glasses, free of charge, to children at schools in low-income communities.